-Wild animals' needs may not be as predictable as tame ones.
+Wild animals may not be as predictable as tame ones.
 During beach or boating vacations, while camping at parks or in backyards, it helps to learn how to react around them.

 Did You Know?

 Some birds and aquatic mammals continue to migrate long distances after they fall half-asleep.

 Stingrays cannot see what they are eating.
 Their eyes are on top of their body.
 Their mouths are underneath.
 They smell the difference between food and non-food items.